 - Include a statement in the RFQ, for an order or BPA, that it will be set aside.
 The contracting officer should include the following language in the RFQ:

 “This is a notice that this order is a total set-aside for (insert either ‘small business concerns’ or specify a subset of small business concern).
 Only quotes submitted by (insert either ‘small business concerns’ or specify a subset of small business concerns) will be accepted by the government.
 Any quote that is submitted by a contractor that is not (insert either ‘a small business concern’ or specify a subset of small business concern) will not be considered for award.”

 If using eBuy, this statement will be added automatically to the set-aside RFQ posting.
 See the response to question #12 for more details.

-No. Since the FAR requires agencies to get three quotes, and the "rule of two" does not apply to Schedule orders, the ordering activity is required to release the RFQ as unrestricted in order to get three quotes and maximize competition.
+No. Since the FAR requires agencies to get three quotes, the ordering activity is required to release the RFQ as unrestricted in order to get three quotes and maximize competition.

 Yes.
 If an order is not being set aside exclusively for small business concerns, contracting officers can use socioeconomic status as an evaluation factor in RFQs.